11 Things to Do in Dunedin on a Rainy Day

 3. Travel on the Taieri Gorge Railway

 Just because it’s raining doesn’t mean that you can’t enjoy the amazing New Zealand landscapes.
 Departing from the Dunedin Railway Station in the city centre, the Taieri Gorge Railway takes passengers on a journey along the isolated landscapes along the Taieri River.
 There are lots of tunnels and viaducts to enjoy along the way, as well as commentary throughout the vintage-style carriages.
 Book your journey on the Taieri Gorge Railway here or find out more in The Two Dunedin Railways.

 Location: Dunedin Railway Station

 4. Visit the Toitu Otago Settlers Museum

 Another fantastic museum in Dunedin is the Toitu Settlers Museum.
 What’s more, it’s free!
-Journey through the social history of Dunedin and the Otago region with artifacts and displays of the early Maori settlers to the European, Chinese and beyond!
+Journey through the social history of Dunedin and the Otago region with artefacts and displays of the early Maori settlers to the European, Chinese and beyond!
 You’ll also see the technologies and everyday items each group of settlers brought with them.
 The Toitu Museum is much bigger than it appears, so plan at least one hour to explore!

 Location: 31 Queens Gardens

 5. Tour Larnach Castle

 Larnach Castle is New Zealand’s one and only castle!
 (It’s also one of the most haunted places in New Zealand).
 There are many ways to enjoy Larnach Castle from walking among the finely-kept gardens to actually staying in the castle’s accommodation!
 To keep out of the rain, however, you’re options are a guided tour of the castle or high tea in the Ballroom Cafe.
-Get your castle and and gardens admission ticket here.
+Get your castle and gardens admission ticket here.

 Location: 145 Camp Road, Otago Peninsula